 |Output PWM||Yes||Since value is 0 to 100 (instead of 0 or 1), a PWM can only be used to bind to another PWM output.|

-To add an MCU attribute, click the MCU Protocol drop-down menu and select the protocol your MCU is using, either SPI or UART.
-A new attribute definition editor opens:
+Click the MCU Configuration toggle switch to turn it ON and select the protocol your MCU is using, either SPI or UART.

 Complete the fields using the information in the table below: